JuliaORNL/TutorialJuliaHPC/docs/applications/GrayScott/06-Perlmutter.md

     # To change back end to CPU modify LocalPreferences.toml or use these commands
     julia --project=$GS_DIR -e 'using GrayScott.GrayScottPreferences; GrayScottPreferences.set_backend("jacc-cuda")'
     ```

+    {: .info }
+    JULIA_DEPOT_PATH is where Julia packages and artifacts (e.g. extra data) will be installed for different local environments.
+This is a good practice to avoid conflicts between different environments.

 ## Running Gray-Scott jobs on Perlmutter